HausDAO/daohaus-monorepo-deprecated/libs/ui/README.md

 # Component Library (UI)

-Our [Component Library (UI)](./libs/ui) is a set of React components with TypeScript leveraging [Radix UI](https://www.radix-ui.com/) primitives.
+**Component Library (UI)** is a set of React components with TypeScript leveraging [Radix UI](https://www.radix-ui.com/) primitives.
 This library roughly follows [Atomic Design principles](https://bradfrost.com/blog/post/atomic-web-design/), and are intended to be composed together to build application UI.

 This library includes a [Storybook](https://storybook.js.org/) as well and is intended for use by the larger DAOhaus community.
 Since we "dogfood" our own package development we're continually adding to this library as we surface new components.